flazhgrowth/fg-tamagochi/README.md

 ## Current Limitations
 1. Currently, only postgres database driver supported.
 Man, I'm sorry lol.
-2. Docs still use method annotation like how swaggo mentioned this.
-Still trying to figure out how we can simplify this using router opts (will probably rename this later to something that is more intent clear on docs).
-3. Configurable logger is not yet implemented.
+2. Configurable logger is not yet implemented.
 Yeah, its gonna be zerolog.
-4. I'm thinking on implementing helper on APM.
+3. I'm thinking on implementing helper on APM.
 But still considering.
-5. Gonna put go pprof middleware from chi directly as default registered middleware.
-6. So many other things, but yeah, we forgot lol.
+4. So many other things, but yeah, we forgot lol.